hak3601/hak3601.github.io/_pages/about.md

 ## About Me

 Hi!
-I’m **Htet Arkar**, an undergraduate student in **Computer Science and Engineering** at Chung-Ang University, where I work as a student researcher at the Machine INtelligence & Data Science (MINDS) Lab.
+I’m **Htet Arkar**, an undergraduate student in **Computer Science and Engineering** at Chung-Ang University, where I work as a research intern at MINDS Lab.

 My research focuses on developing human-centric, **socially responsible AI** models, with an emphasis on graph neural networks (GNNs) and algorithmic fairness.
 I am also interested in **social network analysis** and leveraging **AI technologies for the benefit of society** by deepening the understanding of diverse data sources.